These 40 Deck Ideas Will Turn the Patio Into Your Favorite Room in the House

 The deck opens to the sky and makes a welcoming, wind-sheltered location for houseplants that periodically come out for a shower of their own.
 A shelf along one wall provides extra space for smaller plants.

+Before this deck went in, this area between the main house and garage was a repository for old appliances and other discards.
 Now it's a fun place to relax.
 The wicker chairs, seashell mobiles, and corrugated tin awnings were inspired by the homeowner's vacation in Costa Rica.
+More about this amazing makeover